 - 2.1.
-The Committee shall comprise of at least 4 governors which include the Chair of the Corporation and the Principal and exclude members of the Corporation's Audit Committee.
+The Committee shall comprise of up to 5 governors which includes the Chair of the Corporation and the CEO/Principal and exclude members of the Corporation's Audit Committee.
 Associate members or co-opted governors with relevant experience may be appointed to the committee.
 The majority of members of the committee are required to be governors. - 2.2.
 At least one member of the committee will have a financial qualification. - 2.3.
 Only members of the committee have the right to attend committee meetings.
 However, other individuals may be invited to attend for all or part of any meeting, as and when appropriate and necessary but will not have voting rights. - 2.4.
 The Chair of the Committee will be elected by the Corporation. - 2.5.
 The Head of Governance will act as Clerk to the Committee.

 3.1.
-The quorum for meetings of the committee shall be 40% of current membership, excluding any vacancies (a minimum of two governors).
+The quorum for meetings of the committee shall be 3 members of the committee, at least two of whom shall be non executive governors.